-Students whose ASSET or COMPASS assessment results indicate placement into a developmental education course.
+Some student's COMPASS assessment results indicate placement into a developmental education course.
 These provide instruction in math, reading and writing.
-Instruction in study skills is provided.
+Instruction in study skills is also provided.

 The Guarantee

 FOR TRANSFER CREDIT OF ACADEMIC AND CAREER COURSES AND FOR JOB COMPETENCY